First Men in the Moon (1964 film): Plot

 In 1964, the United Nations sends a rocket to the Moon.
 A multi-national group of astronauts land, believing themselves to be the first lunar explorers.
 However, they discover a battered Union Jack flag and a handwritten note, dated some 65 years earlier, claiming the Moon on behalf of Queen Victoria.
 The note is written on the back of a court summons for Katherine Callender from the village of Dymchurch in England.

 The authorities discover that her widowed husband Arnold Bedford is still living, in a nursing home.
 The home's staff do not let him watch television reports of the Moon expedition because, according to the matron, it "excites him".
 Bedford's repeated lunar claims are dismissed as senile delusion.
 When the UN representatives question him, he tells them his story, which is shown in flashback.

 In 1899, Arnold Bedford lives in a romantic spot, Cherry Cottage, in Dymchurch.
 His fiancée, Katherine "Kate" Callender, arrives by car (driving herself).
 It is implied that Bedford is in financial difficulties by a letter about his rent being well past due.
 They meet a neighbour, inventor Joseph Cavor, who wants to buy the cottage, just in case his experiments should damage it.
 Kate agrees to sell on Bedford's behalf.
 Bedford begins spending time at Cavor's house.
-The inventor has developed a substance, Cavorite, that will let anything it is applied to or made of nullify the force of gravity.
+The inventor has developed a substance, Cavorite, that will let anything to which it is applied or made from nullify the force of gravity.
 He plans to use it to travel to the Moon.
 Bedford has deeds drawn up and signed in Kate's name selling the cottage to Cavor (though he does not own it).

 Cavor tempts Bedford by telling him there are gold nuggets on the Moon.
 He has built a spherical spaceship.
 There is an explosion at Cavor's house just as Kate arrives at the cottage.
 This is caused by Cavor's assistant, Gibbs, leaving for the local pub instead of watching the boiler used for processing the Cavorite.
-Kate brings some things for the trip, including an elephant gun.
+Kate brings some things for the trip, including an elephant gun, to which Cavor comments, "Madam, the chances of bagging an elephant on the Moon are remote".
 But she gives Bedford an ultimatum: "Cavorite or me".
 Kate is served with a summons; she has been charged with selling a property she does not own.
 Kate angrily hammers on the outside of the sphere wanting to know what Bedford has done.
 Bedford and Cavor pull her inside just before the sphere launches.